2019–2020 Hong Kong protests: Questionable tactics and unprofessional behaviour

 The kettling of protesters, the firing of pepper ball rounds at protesters at near point-blank range, driving dangerously were also sources of controversy.
 A police officer was suspended after he hit one protester with a motorcycle and dragged him on 11 November 2019.
-He was later reinstated.
+He was later reinstated while the investigation continued.
 A police van suddenly accelerated into a crowd of protesters, causing a stampede as STS officers exiting from the van chased protesters in Yau Ma Tei on 18 November 2019.
 Police defended the latter action as an appropriate response by well-trained officers to attacks by protesters, and that "[driving] fast doesn't mean it is unsafe".

 Some police officers did not wear uniforms with identification numbers or failed to display their warrant cards, making it difficult for citizens to file complaints.
 The government explained in June 2019 that there was not enough space on the uniforms to accommodate identification numbers.
 In June 2020, the appearance of various decorations on uniforms caused this explanation to be doubted.
 The court ruled in November 2020 that the police had breached the Hong Kong Bill of Rights Ordinance by hiding or not displaying their identification number.
 In late 2019 the government introduced "call signs" to replace warrant cards, but it was found that officers shared call signs.